wbchristerson/MobileFlashcards/README.md

 # Mobile Flashcards

 This project is a flashcard application for Android mobile devices in which users may create collections of flashcards and quiz themselves on the decks that they create.
-I created the application using `react-native` along with `redux`.
+I created the application using `react-native` along with `redux`, i.e. this project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+## Structure

+* The application begins with a tab navigator composed of two screens:
+  - A list view of all currently available flashcard decks.
+As a starting point, two decks are already provided: "Spanish" (9 cards) and "Architecture" (2 cards).
+You may quiz yourself with these or add to these decks (note: these two starting decks are static in the sense that any additional cards added to these decks will not appear upon page refreshes/reloads.
+This is a bug and it is not an issue with any decks created by the user).
+  - A form to add an additional deck ("new deck").
+Submitting the form will take the user to the new page for that deck.
+* Individual deck pages can be reached by clicking on a deck from the list view.
+This lists the name of the deck, the number of cards, and buttons for adding a card to the deck as well as for quizzing one's self.
+* The "new card" form is similar to the "new deck" form.
+* The quiz page asks the deck questions in order with an available button to check the answer and then grade one's self.

 ## Downloading The Project